stfc/PSyclone/doc/user_guide/psyir.rst

 .. _psyir-ug:

 ==============================================
- The PSyclone Internal Representation (PSyIR)
+ PSyIR : The PSyclone Internal Representation
 ==============================================

 The PSyIR is at the heart of PSyclone, representing code (at both the